 We went to a village in Vietnam to give away some school supplies from the money we raised for the charity work we do with Project Sprouts.
-Project Sprouts helps impoverished school children in Vietnam with school supplies, winter coats, and boots.
-As part of our recent delivery of school supplies, we also visited five women who were living alone in a small village outside Hanoi, Vietnam.
+Project Sprouts helps impoverished schoolchildren in Vietnam with school supplies, winter coats, and boots.
+As part of our recent delivery of school supplies, we also visited five women living alone in a small village outside Hanoi, Vietnam I was grateful.

 Lan – Alone Without Any Family or Anyway to Earn an Income

 Lan had no family, and she lived alone in a small house.
 Her parents had died, she had never married, and she had no family to take care of her.
 We also understood that she was a bit mentally challenged and that working a job requiring a lot of skill was very difficult for her, so she could only do very simple work.

 Her home was almost completely bare.
 She did not even have a fan to keep her cool during the hot summer months.
 The most excellent thing she had was an old carved altar with photos of both her parents above the altar.
 I asked her if they were her parents, and she proudly answered.

 Life Lesson Learned from Lan – Gratitude For Love

 When I looked at Lan, I realized that something universal in almost every country is a parent’s love for their child and that child’s love for their parents.
 In the case of Lan, this love continued on with her, even after their death, as she proudly and prominently displayed both her parent’s photos on the altar in her tiny home.